m4x1-VF/weatherApp/README.md

 #WeatherApp

-**WeatherApp** is a simple weather app that uses the [weather API](https://www.weatherapi.com/)to display the current weather conditions for a given city.
+**WeatherApp** is a simple weather app that uses the [weather API](https://www.weatherapi.com/) to display the current weather conditions for a given city.

 ## Features